 When an examiner detects fraud in a test or assignment he or she has to report this to the examination board.
-The board then investigates the case and determines whether sanctions will be applied and what they will be.
+The board then investigates the case and determines whether and what decisions and/or sanctions will be taken.

 The Education and Examination Regulation contains a section with regulations in case of an academic offense (fraud or plagiarism).
 You will find that section here:

 Within the faculty of BMS all programmes have several units of study and modules containing group work.
 The phenomenon of free-riding behaviour is one of the most negatively side effects of group work.
 Students finish their units of study or modules by benefiting from someone else’s efforts, in many cases other project group members or fellow students.
 This behaviour is not desirable and not accepted in an academic environment.

 What is free-riding behaviour?